makinacorpus/php-goat/README.preferences.md

 # How to configure

-If you are working with Symfony, use `makinacorpus/goat-bundle`.
+If you are working with Symfony, use `makinacorpus/goat` and `makinacorpus/goat-query-bundle`.

 ## Enable it